AlexeyShumilin/movies-explorer-frontend/README.md

 ## Functionality:

 asynchronous requests to third-party and native API;
 protection of routes by authorization;
 storing a token in cookies;
 error processing;
-the number of displayed cards depends on the device screen width; form validation;
+the number of displayed cards depends on the device screen width;
+form validation;
-authorized and unauthorized states;
+authorized and unauthorized s tates;
 User registration and authorization;
 Search for movies by keyword;
 Filtering short films with a check-box;
 Save movies to favorites;
 Update profile data;

 ## Available Scripts